-There are many types of amphetamines, but the most commonly used ones include Adderall, Benzedrine and Dexedrine.
-'Speed' is a popular amphetamine, and takes its name from the physical and mental reaction the body produces following the intake of this substance.
-Amphetamines are typically injected or snorted by users, although they can also be consumed orally.
+There are many types of amphetamines, but the most commonly used ones include Adderall, Dexedrine and Benzedrine.
+The most common form of Amphetamine is referred to as 'Speed' due to the mental and physical reaction on the body following use of the substance.
+Amphetamines are usually snorted or injected by users, although they can also be consumed orally.

-Once absorbed into the bloodstream, users typically feel a euphoric sensation, heightened alertness and energy, and an increased body temperature, resulting in the user feeling a 'buzz' or 'high' when taking them.
-Over time, tolerance to the drug increases, meaning that a user needs to take increasing amounts over a longer period to get a 'high', leading to a very powerful physical and psychological addiction that can require rehab.
+Once absorbed in the bloodstream, users will typically experience a euphoric sensation, increase in alertness and energy, and raised body temperature, resulting in the user feeling a 'high' or 'buzz' when administering them.
+Over a period of time, a tolerance to the drug will increase, meaning the user needs to increase amounts over a longer period to get a 'high', this leads to very powerful psychological and physical addiction that can require rehab.

-If you or if you think someone you love might have an amphetamine addiction and need rehab, we can help with rehabilitation at Step 1 Recovery.
-We have a compassionate approach to amphetamine rehab that involves mindfulness and holistic therapies, and can help you or a family member to recover and live a life that no longer involves drugs.
+If you or a loved one is suffering from amphetamine addiction and need rehab, help can be provided with rehabilitation through Step 1 Recovery.
+We have a supportive approach to amphetamine rehab that involves holistic and mindfulness therapies which can help yourself or a member of your family live a life free from drugs

 As with any addiction therapy and especially detox that is associated with rehab, strong withdrawal symptoms can occur, so it is important to prepare yourself for such an event, though rest assured that you will be supported at all times.
 Because amphetamines make you feel such a fast-paced buzz, when you stop taking them you may feel extremely tired and have other symptoms like feeling worthless, depressed, nauseous, or generally feeling off-colour.
 This is normal and it will take your body time to adjust, but the important thing is to stay strong and determined to kick your habit.

-When you stay with us at our rehab retreat in Teulada, we will be understanding and sympathetic and will ensure that you receive the best treatment, whether you are staying for a short time or a few weeks.
-Our staff will make sure that you always feel safe, secure and healthy.
-We will discuss detox therapies and psychotherapy, so that you can change your attitude towards your amphetamine addiction and finally leave it behind you for good.
+While staying at our rehab facility in Moraira, we will be supportive and understanding and will guarantee that you are given the best possible treatment, whether your stay is short term or long term.
+Our staff will help make you feel secure, safe and healthy.
+We will discuss psychotherapy and detoxification therapies, in order to change your perspective towards your amphetamine addiction and finally leave it behind you for good.

 There are many ways you can treat amphetamine addiction through rehab.
 The most common is Cognitive Behavioural Therapy – intensive therapy sessions that will occur each day, in which we change your attitudes towards amphetamines and the way you think about them.
 This will lead to positive thoughts of life without using drugs.
 Thoughts of relapse may occur, but you will have the support of a key worker throughout.